LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Appendix

 \subsubsection{Gradient Magnitude Distribution}

 To investigate the universality of the sparse sub-network structure for large gradients, we analyze gradient magnitude distributions across different layers, as shown in Figure \ref{fig:wide}.
-Both Gradients of the Self-Attention and MLP modules exhibits the consistent structure of core subnets.
+Both Gradients of the Self-Attention and MLP modules exhibit the consistent structure of core subnets.
+We also quantify this observation on different layers and each submodule in Table \ref{tab:grad_all}.
+Core-subnet localization markedly outperforms random selection and closely approaches the ideal Top-K baseline, corroborating the validity of sparse-gradient patterns.
+Note, however, that the ideal Top-K set is irregular and therefore entails nontrivial runtime overhead.